dhivyapadmanaban/California_Wildfires/README.md

 **3. Handling null values :** To maintain performance and accuracy of ML model we have replaced/dropped the null values with some appropriate values based on their column type.

-**4. Treat missing values :** Filled in some missing values required for our analysis using weather API and a python library for weather data called MeteoStat.
+**4. Treat missing values :** Filled in some missing values required for our analysis using weather API.

 **5. Merge/Join Dataset :** We have combined data frames using pandas merge function based on common columns so that we can incorporate additional data and information in our final
                         dataset.